urfdvw/SBU-thesis-template/README.md

-# Stony Brook University Ph.D.
-Thesis LaTeX Template
+# The latex template for Stony Brook University Ph.D. and MS Thesis

 ## Motivation